Dairy Facilities

 Milk Tankers

-Milk tankers are inspected to ensure that they are constructed to the requirements of the PMO.
-Also to ensure that they are cleaned and sanitized a minimum of every seventy-two hours.
+Milk tankers are inspected to ensure that they are constructed to the requirements of the Pasteurized Milk Ordinance (PMO) and to ensure they are cleaned and sanitized a minimum of every 72 hours.

 Bulk Haulers